-Once you are an official resident in France, all your assets worldwide can be subject to French inheritance law – except real estate owned elsewhere.
-This is because foreign real estate is generally subject to the inheritance laws of that particular country, unless stated otherwise via a will.
+Once you are an official French resident, all your assets worldwide can be subject to French inheritance law – except real estate owned elsewhere.
+This is because foreign real estate is generally subject to the inheritance laws of that particular country.

-French inheritance tax rates depend on the relationship status to the deceased.
+French inheritance tax rates depend on the relationship to the deceased.
 In fact, inheritance tax is partly why the French are concerned with carrying life insurance in France, or assurance décès, particularly if inheritance will go to a non-blood or distant relative.
 You can take out multiple policies for various family members, your children, a friend, or a lover.

 Current French inheritance tax rates and allowances are below: